Act II: The Patents of Nobility (The Turn): Release and promotion

 The album was originally announced in 2007, but was delayed several times.

 Jay Electronica claimed that Act II: Patents of Nobility (the Turn) was finished in 2011, then later revealed the track listing in July 2012.
 The album never released and was delayed indefinitely.
 On October 4, 2020, almost 11 years after its originally announced release date, it leaked online after a group of internet users on Discord raised $9,000 to purchase it from a hacker.

 Shortly after the leak, Jay Electronica went to his Twitter and Instagram to acknowledge the leak and thanked his fans for the warm response to the album.
 In a series of now-deleted tweets, Jay Electronica said they would try to clear the samples, then get it on Tidal as soon as possible.
 The following day, Jay Electronica posted a link on his Twitter page to the official Tidal release.

 On October 28, 2020, the album was taken down from Tidal for unknown reasons.
 A month later, Jay Electronica revealed in his Discord server that the finished version of Act II has unreleased verses from Kanye West and that he would try to get them cleared before re-releasing the album.
+However the 2025 re-release lacked West's verses.